Dan Ferrell writes about do-it-yourself car maintenance and repair. He has certifications in automation and control technology.

-An oil leak can lead to high oil consumption, waste of money and serious engine damage when not caught in time.
-But trying to confirm or find the source of a leak can take you hours sometimes, specially with plastic covers bolted around engine and transmission components, plus road grime and oil covering engine, transmission and other components.
+An oil leak can lead to high oil consumption, a waste of money, and serious engine damage when not caught in time.
+But trying to confirm or find the source of a leak can take you hours sometimes, especially with plastic covers bolted around engine and transmission components, plus road grime and oil covering the engine, transmission, and other components.

 Either way, trying to find out where a leak is coming from may prove difficult at times without a good strategy.
 When you suspect an oil leak—or you're sure about it—and want to find the source, apply these practical steps at home to find out where that potential leak is coming from.

 Deteriorating seals or gaskets

 Abnormal crankcase pressure

 Bad installation of components

 First, you want to search for a leak on clean surfaces so that you can easily spot a greasy stain.

 However, if oil, grease or dirt covers the surface of those components you suspect of leaking, get a degreaser from your local auto parts store and clean those surfaces to better trace the leak.
 Take your car to a car wash facility with a source of pressurized water, if necessary.